M4V to MP4: 5 Converters, Rename, and Stream Copy

 How to convert M4V to MP4

-Strengths: no install, generous free quota, broad format support
+Strengths: no install, daily free allowance, broad format support

 Weaknesses: cloud upload required, slower than desktop on large files